warmshowers/wsandroid/index.md

 Please **help us by filling out this [short survey](https://warmshowers.github.io/wsandroid/survey)**.
 We would like to understand which aspects are important to you for a bicycle touring platform.

-Until we get [something new](https://fedihospex.github.io) working, we hope to meet you in the [Cyclists Circle at Trustroots.org](https://www.trustroots.org/?circle=cyclists) (travellers' community - sharing, hosting and getting people together) or at [WelcomeToMyGarden.org](https://WelcomeToMyGarden.org) (a network of citizens offering free camping spots in their gardens to slow travellers).
+Until we get [something new](https://fedihospex.github.io) working, we hope to meet you in the [Cyclists Circle at Trustroots.org](https://www.trustroots.org/?circle=cyclists).

 See you on the road!